angel-dart/angel/README.md

 **NOT YET PRODUCTION READY**

-Parse request bodies and query strings in Dart.
+Parse request bodies and query strings in Dart, as well multipart/form-data uploads.
 No external dependencies required.

 ### Contents